mystickev/mystickev.github.io/_posts/2023-02-08-Volatility2_Profile_Identification_and_Creation.md

 ## CONCLUSION

 If you wish to venture more into the intricacies of how volatility scans for a suitable profile.
 Some resources have been included below about, finding kernel global variables and some interesting read on how to read environment variables such as PROCESSOR_ARCHITECTURE and PROCESSOR_ARCHITEW6432.
 Who knows, might motivate you to script the next volatility or better detect plugins.
 Overall, the methods discussed above are fairly easy and fast to execute.
-You can try it yourself by dumping the volatile memory of your virtualized system, as we had previously discussed in this (article)[link to memory extraction].
+You can try it yourself by dumping the volatile memory of your virtualized system, as we had previously discussed in this [previous article](https://mystickev.github.io/memory-acquisition).
 The next blog will cover how to make Linux symbol tables for volatility 3.
 Tune in :)

 ## RESOURCES